kyoleelee/Udacity-SelfDrivingCar/Term-3/CarND-Semantic-Segmentation-master/README.md

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).

+A demo result can be found [here](https://www.youtube.com/watch?v=m581B81t8xo):
+The demo combines the testing pictures to a short video.

 ### Setup
 ##### GPU
 `main.py` will check to make sure you are using GPU - if you don't have a GPU on your system, you can use AWS or another cloud computing platform.